SpielmannLab/SCN_development_glucocorticoid_haendler/installation/readme.md

     mamba env create -f liana_dev.yml

 Note, for the conda environment scVelocity, after creation of the conda environment using [scVelocity.yml](installation/scVelocity.yml), it is necessary to run the [install_packages.R](installation/install_packages_in_scVelocity.R) from within the scVelocity conda environment to install additional R-packages.

+## Installation time

+The installation of all these environments should take less than 10 minutes using mamba.
+However, the installation of ssGSEA.yml can take much longer.
+The installation of R packages within the scVelocity environment (see above) can take another 10 minutes.